Best Things to do in Galway City

 Down a little side alley from Shop street, you will spot the 14th century Church of St Nicholas of Myra, built from Connemara Marble and local limestone and named for the saint otherwise known as Santa Claus.

 If you are in Galway on a Saturday the area outside the church will be a hive of activity as a weekly market takes place there.
 A lovely little market that showcases a lot of locally produced food and crafts and it’s well worth coming into the city for

 Wander Around the Latin Quarter

-The Latin Quarter of Galway City extends from the Spanish Arch to O’Brien’s Bridge to St Nicholas’ Church to Middle Street and features many beautiful examples of the city’s medieval heritage.
+The Latin Quarter is a district of cobblestone streets in the old city center of Galway, on the left bank of the River Corrib and dates back to this time period.
+The Latin Quarter of Galway City extends from the Spanish Arch to O’Brien’s Bridge to St Nicholas’ Church to Middle Street and features many beautiful examples of the city’s medieval heritage with 2 arches from the City walls left .
 The main street is called Quay Lane, and it’s is a pedestrian area lined with shops, cafes, and restaurants.